Frequently Asked Questions

 - Is payment possible at the start and in cash?
 Do we need to pay online or can we pay when we get to Pokhara?

 See the payments page.
-Preferable if you pay online but cash can be accepted.
+Preferable if you pay online but cash bank transfer or can be accepted.

 You should be moving at at least 4 km/h at this point or we reserve right to direct you to the shortcut.

-- Do you know of any mountain biking guides near Pokhara, to hook me up with after the race?
+- Do you know of any mountain biking guides near Pokhara, to connect me with after the race?